antoine163/Mini-Light/Meca/control_box/README.md

 All 3D parts in .stl format are in to **"stl"** folder.
 In the folder **"prusa-slicer"** you can found the project of prusa-slicer.

 ## Photos to help build
-**Note**: One the photos below there are only two sliders connected.
+**Note**: One the photos below there are only two sliders connected and control_box-AsPotsCap is in v1.
 ![Front view](photos/20220313_134214.jpg)
 ![Front view](photos/20220313_134308.jpg)